buildtool/build-tools/www/docs/introduction.md

----
-title: Introduction
+# Introduction
-menu: true
-weight: 1
----

-[build-tools](https://github.com/buildtool/build-tools) is a set of highly opinionated tools for creating and building components/services into [docker](https://www.docker.com/) images and deploying them to [Kubernetes](https://kubernetes.io/) clusters.
+build-tools is a set of highly opinionated tools for creating and building components/services into [docker](https://www.docker.com/) images and deploying them to [Kubernetes](https://kubernetes.io/) clusters.

 By following the conventions set by the tools, building and deploying applications is made simpler.